dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 2. You should see all of your partitions and disks.
 On the bottom half, you'll see your devices.
 Find your USB.
 3. You'll want to format the USB to have a FAT32 partition.

-* If you have multiple partitions on the USB, right click each partition and click Delete Volume for your USB (This will remove data, make sure you have backups and only remove partitions from your USB)
+    * If you have multiple partitions on the USB, right click each partition and click Delete Volume for your USB (this will remove data, make sure you have backups and only remove partitions from your USB).
       * Right click the unallocated space and create a new simple volume.
 Make sure it is FAT32 and at least a gigabyte or two big.
 Name it "EFI".
     * Otherwise, right click the partition on the USB and click Format and set it to FAT32.

 ![](../images/installer-guide/winblows-install-md/DiskManagement.jpg)

 Next, go to the root of this USB drive and create a folder called `com.apple.recovery.boot`.
-Then move the downloaded BaseSystem or RecoveryImage files.
+Then move there the downloaded BaseSystem or RecoveryImage files.
 Please ensure you copy over both the .dmg and .chunklist files to this folder:

 ![](../images/installer-guide/winblows-install-md/com-recovery.png)

-Now grab OpenCorePkg you downloaded earlier and open it:
+Now grab `OpenCorePkg` you downloaded earlier and open it:

 ![](../images/installer-guide/winblows-install-md/base-oc-folder.png)

-Here we see both IA32(32 Bit CPUs) and X64(64 Bit CPUs) folders, choose the one that's most appropriate to your hardware and open it.
-Next grab the EFI folder inside and place this on the root of the USB drive along side com.apple.recovery.boot.
+Here we see both `IA32` (32 bit CPUs) and `X64` (64 bit CPUs) folders, choose the one that's most appropriate to your hardware and open it.
+Next grab the EFI folder inside and place this on the root of the USB drive alongside `com.apple.recovery.boot`.
 Once done it should look like this:

 ![](../images/installer-guide/winblows-install-md/com-efi-done.png)